 Figure 8 - Data Source: Eurostat

-Indeed, it is hard to reach an accurate assessment of the future for rail freight between China and the EU via the Trans-Siberian route.
+Indeed, it is hard to reach an accurate assessment of the future for rail freight between China and the EU via the Northern Corridor.
 On the one hand, it is unlikely that transport volumes will return to pre-war levels in the near future, given the duration of the conflict and the radically transformed relationship between Russia and the EU.
 On the other hand, the analysis above indicates that the impact of the war on China-Europe rail freight is not one-sided but multifaceted.
-The following factors could influence the prospects for the Trans-Siberian route.
+The following factors could influence the prospects for the Northern Corridor.

 - First, the gloomy global economic outlook for the second semester of 2022 will inevitably affect rail freight demand.
 The record high level of inventories in the EU over the past two years (Figure 9), driven by multiple factors including an easing in consumer demand, and companies' earlier-than-usual orders, could flatten the overall demand from China in the second semester.

 - Secondly, the issuance of the long-awaited policy by the Chinese Ministry of Commerce on supporting electric vehicles (EV) via rail freight may inject new demand.
 In recent years, championing EV exports has become one of the China’s principal industrial strategies, with Europe being the targeted market.
 In the first semester of 2022, Chinese exports of electric vehicles to the EU increased by 125%, with Belgium and Slovenia being the primary destinations.
 In terms of value, China's share of EV imports to the EU market in the first semester of 2022 has increased to 28%, up from 13% in 2021.
 Obviously, the facilitation of Chinese EV exports to Russian and EU markets will mainly favour Westbound flows.